GlowingRain/DiscordJS-Bot-Template/README.md

 You can locate your bot's token going to the [Discord Developer Portal](https://discordapp.com/developers/applications/me).
 Most like everything you will need for now.

 As you might already noticed by browsing files over the **`storage`** folder, you have a `channels.json` file.
-It holds every [channel.id](https://discord.js.org/#/docs/main/stable/class/GuildChannel?scrollTo=id) that the bot is going to need to perform actions such as **_welcoming new users_** and so on.
+It holds every [Channel Id](https://discord.js.org/#/docs/main/stable/class/GuildChannel?scrollTo=id) that the bot is going to need to perform and/or complete actions such as **_welcoming new users_** and so on.
 You can add more channels as you wish.

 **That's it!
 You're good to go now, I'll be adding further code whenever I feel like doing it, stay updated if you want to.**